Insect morphology: Joints

 The humeral plate is usually a small sclerite on the anterior margin of the wing base, movable and articulated with the base of the costal vein.
-Odonata have their humeral plates greatly enlargened, with two muscles arising from the episternum inserted into the humeral plates and two from the edge of the epimeron inserted into the axillary plate.
+Odonata have their humeral plates greatly enlarged, with two muscles arising from the episternum inserted into the humeral plates and two from the edge of the epimeron inserted into the axillary plate.

 The first axillary sclerite (lAx) is the anterior hinge plate of the wing base.
 Its anterior part is supported on the anterior notal wing process of the tergum (ANP); its posterior part articulates with the tergal margin.
 The anterior end of the sclerite is generally produced as a slender arm, the apex of which (e) is always associated with the base of the subcostal vein (Sc), though it is not united with the latter.
 The body of the sclerite articulates laterally with the second axillary.
 The second axillary sclerite (2Ax) is more variable in form than the first axillary, but its mechanical relations are no less definite.
 It is obliquely hinged to the outer margin of the body of the first axillary, and the radial vein (R) is always flexibly attached to its anterior end (d).
-The second axillary presents both a dorsal and a ventral sclerotization in the wing base; its ventral surface rests upon the fulcral wing process of the pleuron.
+The second axillary presents both a dorsal and ventral sclerotization in the wing base; its ventral surface rests upon the fulcral wing process of the pleuron.
 The second axillary, therefore, is the pivotal sclerite of the wing base, and it specifically manipulates the radial vein.